-Watershed projects are those projects which do not necessarily contain all of the nine components of a watershed-based plan as described in Attachment A, but which contain many aspects of the watershed-based planning framework.
-Proposals to implement watershed projects should demonstrate that some type of watershed planning process was followed and that its implementation will contribute to improving water quality conditions on a watershed scale.
+Although proposals are not required to include development and/or implementation of a nine element watershed-based plan in order to be considered for funding, eligible entities are strongly encouraged to submit proposals that develop and/or implement nine element watershed-based plans designed to protect unimpaired waters and restore NPS-impaired waters.
+These are watershed-based plan implementation projects.
+Watershed projects, on the other hand, are those projects guided by a plan that does not necessarily contain all nine elements of a watershed-based plan as described in Appendix A, but which contains aspects of the watershed-based planning framework.
+Proposals to implement watershed projects should demonstrate that some type of watershed planning process was followed and that the project's implementation will contribute to achieving water quality goals on a watershed scale.